lewisblake/Math540/FinalProject/README.txt

-Dear Ganesh,

-This is my Final Project for Math 540.
+This is my Final Project for Math 540, built for the Colorado School of Mines HPC MIO.
 This code implments the hierarchical domain partitioning of the multi-resolution approximation (MRA) for spatial data sets.
 Following are instructions to run the code.
 Before following the instructions, please log on to MIO and copy the files into a directory.

 1) You will need to make load the following modules by typing the following commands: module load PrgEnv/intel/latest